he000145/CST8911MidProject/readme.md

 ![Dashboard Design](<Duty 4/Regional Heat Map.png>)

-By using the Power BI Line Chart, I created a Monthly Sales Trend graph to monitor sales over a period.
+By using the Power BI Line Chart, I created a Monthly Sales Trends graph to monitor sales over a period.
 This provides a clear revenue timeline, showing that sales peaked in January at $41,000 and then declined steadily throughout the months.

 ![Dashboard Design](<Duty 4/Monthly Sales Trends.png>)